jamesbcook/Powershell-Reverse-Rubber-Ducky/README.md

 The script will create windows/meterpreter/reverse_tcp shellcode with a given server and port

-It will then dump the out put into a file to be Compiled with duckencode.jar
+It will then dump the output into a file to be compiled with duckencode.jar